wkgcass/vjson/README.md

 ## intro

-vjson is a light weight json parser/deserializer/builder lib.
+vjson is a light weight json parser/deserializer/builder lib built for java/kotlin and kotlin native.

 The lib focuses on providing the original json representation in java object form, and letting you build any json string using only java method invocations, or deserialize into java objects without reflection, which is a great feature for building `native-image`s.